634 Nedderman Hall

 - Online synchronous: All instruction and testing is online at a scheduled day and time.
 There is no requirement for students to come to campus.
 Testing occurs online and may be required at a specific day and time.

-- Online asynchronous: All instruction and testing is online.
-All classes are asynchronous (recorded) with no requirement for students to come to campus on a specific day or time.
-Testing occurs online and may be required at a specific day and time.
-Learning takes place at different times.
+- Online asynchronous: Learning takes place at different times.
 Instructors will create and distribute content (video lectures, PowerPoints, assignments, etc.) ahead of time.
 They may ask students to engage in discussion boards or group chats as part of course requirements.

 - Face-to-face: Students must attend class in person and on campus.
 Classrooms will allow for social distancing and masks are required while in class.
 After Thanksgiving, however, all classes and testing will be online only and may be required at a specific day and time.

 - Hybrid: These classes combine online and face-to-face instruction.
 Students may be required to attend face-to-face classes one or more days per week, rotate days on campus or take exams and make presentations face-to-face.
 The online portions of the course may be live (synchronous) or recorded (asynchronous).

 Resources for students may be found at https://www.uta.edu/announcements/coronavirus/student-resources